 - Lay scallops out on a flat surface.
 If it is still attached, pinch off the “foot” (abductor), a tough little piece on one side and discard.
 Lay out strips of Prosciutto and slice them in half (or thirds) lengthwise.
 Wrap one strip of Prosciutto around each scallop and overlap the end.
 Place three wrapped scallops on each skewer.

-- Drizzle a little olive oil over both sides of the scallops and sprinkle with pepper.
+Drizzle a little olive oil over both sides of the scallops and sprinkle with salt, garlic and pepper.
+Use a little more if needed, but go easy on salt as Prosciutto is salty.

 - Heat grill to hot, clean grates with a stiff brush and oil the grates.
 Place scallop skewers on the grill and close the lid.
 Cook about 2 minutes per side, until scallops are pearly white, opaque and a little firm when touched.
 Don’t overcook them to maintain tenderness.
 Prosciutto will be crisp at the edges.